OAGi/Score/docs/user_guide/index.rst

 need modification can then be put back in the WIP state to make further changes.

-1. Open the “Release” page by clicking “View/Edit Release” under the “Core Component” menu on the top.
+1. Open the "Release" page by clicking "View/Edit Release" under the "Core Component" menu on the top.

 2. `Find a release <#find-a-release>`__ that is the Release Draft state that is to be canceled.

-3. Click on the ellipsis in the last column of the release draft and select “Move back to Initialized”.
-Alternatively, click the release number to open the detail page and click the “Move back to Initialized” button.
+3. Click on the ellipsis in the last column of the release draft and select "Move back to Initialized".
+Alternatively, click the release number to open the detail page and click the "Move back to Initialized" button.

 4. A dialog appears to confirm or cancel the release draft cancellation.